pelmers/github-repository-metadata/README.md

 }
 ```

-## Contained Here
+## Details
 This repository contains two things:
-1. a script to create the dataset
+1. A script to create the dataset, `get_all_github_repos.py`
-2. an example notebook to show how to use the dataset
+2. An example notebook to show how to use the dataset, `explore_github_all_repos.ipynb`
-# TODO: colab button
+For more detailed background info, you can read [my blog post](pelmers.com/all-of-the-github/).

+The example notebook is also [available on Kaggle](https://www.kaggle.com/code/pelmers/explore-github-repository-metadata).

 ## Usage
 The script `get_all_github_repos.py` creates the dataset.
 To use it: